ppy/osu-wiki/news/2026/2026-08-24-aspire-6-voting.md

 All prize-winning entries will also be added to the [Loved](/wiki/Community/Project_Loved) category, as long as their maps are passable by a human player.

-Contrary to what we mentioned before, we will not be doing an osu!(lazer) playlist leader award this time, given there were too many beatmaps we couldn't include due to thir gimmick not working properly on said client, or said beatmaps not working at all.
+Finally, contrary to what we mentioned before, we will not be doing an osu!(lazer) playlist leader award this time, given there were too many beatmaps we couldn't include due to thir gimmick not working properly on said client, or said beatmaps not working at all.

 ## Voting